 Wrapping Up

-In addition to handling the chemicals, EV battery recycling entails environmental and health risks, the chemicals can harm the people who are working in the factory and can also contaminate soil and groundwater.
+In addition to handling chemicals, EV battery recycling entails environmental and health risks: chemicals can harm factory workers and contaminate soil and groundwater.

 While India has had laws governing e-waste since 2016, the country will introduce regulations around the effective disposal and recycling of lithium-ion batteries.
-This will help in creating an ecosystem of manufacturers, assemblers, and recyclers to ensure that the used batteries are collected and recycled.
+This will help create an ecosystem of manufacturers, assemblers, and recyclers to ensure used batteries are collected and recycled.

-Like the Vehicle Scrappage policy which will usher transformation in the handling of vehicle scrap, a policy on e-waste recycling in India could transform the circular economy space.
+Like the Vehicle Scrappage policy, which will usher in a transformation in the handling of vehicle scrap, a policy on e-waste recycling in India could transform the circular economy space.

 E Waste is very big problem in EV